An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Decoupling and SOCP reformulation

-Here we provide some essential properties of the SOCP reformulation \eqref{eq:opt-ddot-soc}, which are highly useful for designing and implementing algorithms, especially considering efficiency.
-The first is about the linear operators in the reformulation.
+Here, we conduct a theoretical analysis of the SOCP \eqref{eq:opt-ddot-soc} to reveal essential properties crucial for designing and implementing algorithms, particularly regarding efficiency.
+The first result is about the linear operators in the reformulation.